Senate campaigns raise big money ahead of possible coronavirus crunch

 Going into April, the average incumbent Republican has $9 million banked away, a nest egg that’s larger than most Democratic competitors’ and one that could become increasingly important if fundraising efforts come to a standstill due to the coronavirus pandemic.

 Take Iowa Sen. Joni Ernst.
-She outraised her top-raising Democratic challenger this quarter, Teresa Greenfield.
+She outraised her top-raising Democratic challenger this quarter, Theresa Greenfield.
 But Ernst has about $6.5 million in her war chest, while Greenfield has just $3.8 million.

 As Democrats hope that big numbers from people like Kelly, McGrath and South Carolina’s Jaime Harrison can help expand the map, or at least siphon off resources from other key states, Republicans are trying to keep the pressure on the few vulnerable Democratic incumbents up for reelection this cycle.